 The Corporate Governance Committee facilitated the compliance of the directors of the Company with the regulatory requirement for an annual corporate governance seminar as part of their continuing education.
-The in-house seminar focused on global trends in banking technology and how BDO is fairing against these trends, as well as generative artificial intelligence and its disruptive impact in businesses. b.
+The in-house seminar focused on global trends in banking technology and cybersecurity, and how BDO is fairing against these trends, as well as generative artificial intelligence and its disruptive impact in businesses.

+b.
 Adherence to Corporate Governance Standards

 The Committee continuously monitored the Company's compliance with local and international corporate governance standards.
-It reviewed and endorsed for Board approval the Company's 2022 Integrated Annual Corporate Governance Report to the Securities and Exchange Commission (SEC), which documents Company's compliance with the SEC Code of Corporate Governance.
+It reviewed and endorsed for Board approval the Company's 2023 Integrated Annual Corporate Governance Report to the Securities and Exchange Commission (SEC), which documents Company's compliance with the SEC Code of Corporate Governance.
 It also approved the Company's self-assessment on its compliance with the principles of the ASEAN Corporate Governance Standards (ACGS).

-As a testament to its continuing commitment to the practice of good corporate governance, the Company received a 1-Golden Arrow award from the Institute of Corporate Directors during the 2023 ASEAN Corporate Governance Scorecard (ACGS) Golden Arrow Recognition ceremonies held at Okada Manila Hotel in Pasay City last September 28, 2023.
-This award is for its 2022 corporate governance practices based on the ACGS Scorecard.
+As a testament to its continuing commitment to the practice of good corporate governance, the Company received for the second straight year a 1-Golden Arrow award from the Institute of Corporate Directors during the 2024 ASEAN Corporate Governance Scorecard (ACGS) Golden Arrow Recognition ceremonies held at Manila Marriot Hotel in Pasay City last September 19, 2024.
+This award is for its 2023 corporate governance practices based on the ACGS Scorecard.